nberkyilmaz/Small-HTML-CSS-Projects/README.md

-These are the few codes I wrote while learning HTML
+These are the few codes I wrote while learning HTML and CSS